 Low Potassium Foods for Kidney Health

-Potatoes (and Sweet potatoes)
+Potatoes and Sweet Potatoes

 For some of us, potatoes are a big part of our diet.
 From mashed and baked potatoes, to French fries and potato chips – potatoes are everywhere.
 They are versatile, affordable and, unfortunately, also very high in potassium.

-Low Potassium Food Swaps:
+Low Potassium Food Swaps for Potatoes:

-Since we use potatoes so many ways, there are actually a few potato swaps you can do.
+Since we use potatoes in so many ways, there are actually a few potato swaps you can do.
 To swap out potato as a side dish, consider rice or garlic mashed cauliflower.
-In lieu of French fries, onion rings are a good substitute (but watch the sodium on this one, if you need a low sodium diet).
+In lieu of French fries, onion rings are a good substitute (but watch the sodium on this one if you need a low sodium diet).
 If you are craving potato chips, popcorn is a suitable alternative (watch the salt on this one, as well).

 Alternatively, if you really want to have some potatoes, you can try leaching some of the potassium out of them.
 To do this peel and cut up the potatoes into small pieces, then soak them in room temperature or warmer water for several hours (overnight is best).
 If you can change the water several times during this process, more potassium will be removed.
 If you are short on time, you can also do the ‘double boil’ method – peel and cut up the potatoes, boil in water.
 Once the water is boiling, dump this water out and fill with new water to boil again.
 This time boil potatoes until then are done, discard water.
 This method brings potatoes from a very high potassium food to a medium potassium food (at a ½-2/3 cup portion).